Mubashir-Analyst/US-Crime-Analysis/README.md

 # US-Crime-Analysis
 In this project crime data has been analzed that was collected by Chicago Police Department.
 The dataset was downloaded as a JSON file and converted into CSV.
 After collection, data was processed, cleaned, analyzed and visualized.
 The Complete project is divided into following five steps.
-# Project SummaryCRIME REPORT ( ANALYSISCRIME REPORT ANALYSIS)
+# Project Summary ( ANALYSISCRIME REPORT ANALYSIS)

 • Collected comprehensive dataset (25K observations) in JSON format